ADicksonLab/wepy/sphinx/source/glossary.rst

       A reporter is an object that receives all of the walker states and records at the end of the cycle and is allowed to write it out in some way.

+   resampling decision
+      A specification of a type of action to take on a sample within a sample set.

+   decision record
+      A specific key-value data structure that represents a resampling decision.
+Must contain a representation of the decision value (enum or its integer value) and any additional fields (instructions) that are needed to perform the resampling, such as the number of clones or which walker to merge with.
+Contained within a resampling record which adds metadata which places it within the context of an entire simulation.

+   decision instruction record
+      See decision record.